Scottish Parliament: Legislative functions and powers

-The Scotland Act 2012 and the Scotland Act 2016 extended the devolved competencies, including the introduction of taxation powers.
-The United Kingdom Internal Market Act 2020 seeks to restrict the operation of devolved powers.
-The latter legislation, passed under the government of Boris Johnson, gives UK ministers extended powers to enforce mutual recognition of regulations across the UK, and the exemptions permitted for the devolved administrations are significantly less extensive than previous exemptions under the EU Single Market rules.
-On paper, it does not particularly change devolved competences, but it both legally and practically restrains the legislative competence of the Parliament.
+The Scotland Act 2012 and the Scotland Act 2016 extended the devolved competencies, including areas such as taxation powers, welfare and elections to the Scottish parliament.
+The United Kingdom Internal Market Act 2020 is intended to restrict the operation of devolved powers.
+The latter legislation, passed under the regime of Boris Johnson, gives UK ministers extended powers to enforce mutual recognition of regulations across the UK, and the exemptions permitted for the devolved administrations are significantly less extensive than previous exemptions under the EU Single Market rules.
+It both legally and practically restrains the legislative competence of the Parliament and undermines devolution.
 The business secretary tacitly acknowledged this fact in the impact assessment that the BEIS department was obliged to publish alongside the bill, which states: "The final cost of this legislation is the potentially reduced ability for different parts of the UK to achieve local policy benefits.
 While this legislation does not constrain the ability of different parts of the UK to introduce distinct policies, to the extent that those policies may be enforceable on a reduced number of businesses might make it harder to realise fully the benefits of those policies."
 Although the UK Government stated on publication that the proposed bill sought to "protect the integrity of the UK's single market", the legislation has been heavily criticised for its dealings with the devolved nations.
 First Minister Nicola Sturgeon called the bill a "full frontal assault on devolution".
 The legislation undermines the freedom of action, regulatory competence and authority of the Parliament, limiting its ability to make different economic or social choices from those made in Westminster, and to focus and plan investment in infrastructure in Scotland.